Promoting Food Allergy Awareness and Education

 What kind of work did you do throughout your internship experience?

-During my internship, my responsibilities were diverse and encompassed a range of activities aimed at fostering community engagement and promoting food allergy awareness.
+In the first semester of my internship, my responsibilities were diverse and encompassed a range of activities aimed at fostering community engagement and promoting food allergy awareness.
 A significant portion of my role involved conducting weekly cold calls to schools within the surrounding Tucson districts.
 Additionally, I took an innovative approach by leveraging social media platforms to reach out to local restaurants.
 I initiated conversations with restaurant owners and managers through direct messaging on various social media channels to do outreach on the importance of catering to individuals with food allergies.
 Furthermore, a creative aspect of my role involved curating informative Instagram posts centered around food allergy awareness.

 Throughout my internship, I had the opportunity to acquire and hone a diverse set of knowledge and transferable skills.
 Cold-calling schools in the Tucson districts not only improved my communication and interpersonal skills but also deepened my understanding of effective outreach strategies in an educational context.
 Engaging with local restaurants through social media required a nuanced approach to communication and relationship-building.
 Curating informative Instagram posts for food allergy awareness strengthened my proficiency in social media management, a skill with broad applicability in today's digital age.